Sign In / Sign Out

 Applicants must have a minimum of a 3.00 cumulative GPA (scale is 4.00 = "A") in the last 60 hours of a student's first bachelor's degree program, or applicants must have a minimum of a 3.00 cumulative GPA (scale is 4.00 = "A") in an applicable master's program.

-Once the degree is live, all applicants must submit the following on the graduate admissions page:
+All applicants must submit the following on the graduate admissions page:

-Anticipated application deadlines:
+Priority application deadlines:

 The program offers a unique blend of leadership capacity development, both theory and practice, foreign policy decision-making, regional international affairs knowledge, and key global issues training.